shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 ---

+deep and quality motivation is important to develop. !!!!!!!!!!!!!!!

 [Britannica explains:](https://www.britannica.com/topic/motivation/Observational-learning) No one theory is capable of explaining all that we know about motivational processes.
 Some motives seem best understood from a biological viewpoint.
 Other motives appear to be learned.
 Still other motives are influenced by the cognitive processes in which we engage.
 Our interpretation of the events around us influences our future motivation.